-- 9.2 DSCs can make a safeguarding referral to the SDSCs, DSOs and SOs using the Reporting a Concern Form as in Appendix 5 or via the online DSC Reporting a Concern Form.
+- 9.2 DSCs can make a safeguarding referral to the SDSCs, DSOs and SOs using the Reporting a Concern Form as in Appendix 5 or via the online DSC Reporting a Concern Fom.
 Examples of incidents that you may want to include are at Appendix 6.
 The Senior Designated Safeguarding Champions will share any concern directly with the SO or DSO as required. - 9.3 If a concern is reported to you, there is guidance about handling allegations at Appendix 7.
-You should then complete the form at Appendix 5 - 9.4 The process of raising and reporting a safeguarding concern is diagrammatically represented in Appendix 1. - 9.5 The reporting of a safeguarding concern may require the implementation of other procedures and or policies including but not limited to the Staff and or Student Non Academic Conduct and Disciplinary Policy and Procedure or Fitness to Practice Policy and Procedure. - 9.6 The Safeguarding Officer, Deputy Safeguarding Officer, Senior Designated Safeguarding Champions, Assistant Vice-Chancellor (Transformation) or in their absence the Executive Director of HR will report concerns raised/share data with any relevant external organisation. - 9.7 To support the Safeguarding of students at Petroc College and Bradford College (Satellite Centres) the University has University employed staff at these centres who fulfil the role of Designated Safeguarding Champions.
+You should then complete the form at Appendix 5 - 9.4 The process of raising and reporting a safeguarding concern is diagrammatically represented in Appendix 1. - 9.5 The reporting of a safeguarding concern may require the implementation of other procedures and or policies including but not limited to the Staff and or Student Non Academic Conduct and Disciplinary Policy and Procedure or Fitness to Practice Policy and Procedure. - 9.6 We will aim to take action on any concern reported/incident of abuse on the same day were possible or within two working days if this is not possible.
+Actions taken may include any combination of the following (non-exhaustive list):